oferwald/transposh/readme.txt

  * German translation by [Jenny Beelens](http://www.professionaltranslation.com)

 == Changelog ==
+= 2011/08/02 - 0.7.6 =
+ * Added some improvements to the simple html dom from a new upstream release
+ * Allow setting of a post/page language with a simple select box
+ * Warn about some conditions that we can't fix and a use should probably be aware of
+ * Allow collecting of anonymized statisics upon user consent
-= 2011/06/22 - 0.7.5 =
+ * Fixed some minor warning notices reported by users = 2011/06/22 - 0.7.5 =
  * Added support to 5 new indic languages - Bengali, Gujarati, Kannada, Tamil and Telugu, thanks to the support provided by Google translate
  * Added the option not to override the default locale with Transposh's default language